poppinss/prompts/README.md

 await myCommand.run()
 ```

 It is as simple as that.
-There is no need to make any code changes, just make use of the `EmitterPrompt` class over `EnquirerPrompt`.
+There is no need to make any code changes, just make use of the `FakePrompt` class over `Prompt`.

 ## Usage
 Install the package from the npm registry as follows: